prikhi/bootstrap-molokai/README.rst

 Make changes to the ``molokai.less`` or ``mezzanine.less`` files.
 Make sure to build the final CSS files and place them in the ``dist/css/`` folder.

+To upgrade the version of Bootstrap used, replace the files in the ``bootstrap`` folder with the files from the new version.
+Make sure to bump the supported version number in this file.

 .. _Bootstrap: http://www.getbootstrap.com
 .. _Django: https://www.djangoproject.com/